fenago/rabbitmq-jupyterlab/Lab_9_learning.md

 The LDAP  user that we created earlier by default has all the permissions to the broker (except for being an administrator).
-Let\'s suppose that we want to disable the `configure` permissions, allow more fine-grained `write` permissions only to certain queues (in certain vhosts), or make it an administrator.
+Let's suppose that we want to disable the `configure` permissions, allow more fine-grained `write` permissions only to certain queues (in certain vhosts), or make it an administrator.
 The RabbitMQ LDAP provides a query